-In 2022, Android is the most popular mobile operating system in the world.
+In 2023, Android is the world’s most popular mobile operating system.
 With over 3 billion users from almost 200 countries, it’s no wonder why Android mobile phones are also prime targets for malware developers.

 While Android is generally a very secure platform, there will always be ways for malicious individuals to exploit vulnerabilities.
-In fact, one of the most common ways Android users get scammed is through fake virus warnings.
+One of the most common ways Android users get scammed is through fake virus warnings.

 Often, fake Android virus warnings usually take the form of a popup message that tells the user that their device has an infection with a virus and that they need to download an app or click on a link to remove it.

-Aside from these being fake and there is no virus on the device, fake Android virus warnings can also be dangerous.
+Aside from these being fake and no virus on the device, fake Android virus warnings can also be dangerous.
 Here’s why.

 If an Android device owner falls for the scam, they could download a malicious app or click on a malicious link that could compromise their device safety and security.
 Afterward, hackers can steal a variety of personal data from Android users.